comprobo25/comprobo25.github.io/assignments/class_yoga.md

 * **Are there experiences, beyond the final project, that would help you meet your goals?** Are you looking for certain class content, additional resources, 1-on-1 meetings with the teaching team, etc.?
 What is your plan for scoping and asking for these resources?

-For this phase, [please submit a tracked-changes edit of your initial learning goals for the semester](https://canvas.olin.edu/courses/822/assignments/13816), with special attention to adding/changing/modifying goals, refining assessment plans, and including any notes to the teaching team directly about how we can support you.
+For this phase, please submit a tracked-changes edit of your initial learning goals for the semester (link TBA), with special attention to adding/changing/modifying goals, refining assessment plans, and including any notes to the teaching team directly about how we can support you.

 ### Phase 2 --- Assess Learning Goals
-In the final phase of this assignment, please assess how you have [met or addressed your learning goals](https://canvas.olin.edu/courses/822/assignments/13816).
+In the final phase of this assignment, please assess how you have [met or addressed your learning goals](https://canvas.olin.edu/courses/942/assignments/16081).
 You will be scoring yourself out of 50 points, using your assessment plan as a guide.

-[Please submit a final copy of your learning goals, and a rubric matching your assessment plan with scores and commentary supporting your assessment](https://canvas.olin.edu/courses/822/assignments/13817).
+Please submit a final copy of your learning goals, and a rubric matching your assessment plan with scores and commentary supporting your assessment (link TBA).
 You may allocate point totals in whatever way you deem fair and a reasonable interpretation of your goals, and your score + commentary should note your strengths, areas of possible improvement, and notes for any point deductions.
 The score you assign yourself will be applied directly to this assignment (unless there is concern from the teaching team about the score allocation, in which case a brief dialog will be sought to confirm the score before grade assignment).